 Project management teams often have to produce updated reports very regularly, or at very short notice, which can be very time-consuming, stressful and produce errors.
 Tamara has a unique report template feature that allows the user to design several reports (for example, an executive summary, a senior management report, and a detailed report for the project manager – click the links for examples) for a project.
 These reports can then be generated in PDF form in a process that takes perhaps a minute from updating the schedule to sending the reports out.

-- World’s fastest simulation engine
+- World’s fastest project risk assessment tool

-- Can handle really huge project plans
+- Can handle really large project schedules

-- Imports from MS Project and Primavera
+- Imports from Microsoft Project and Primavera P3 or P6

 - Integrated cost and schedule risk analysis

-- Additional work risk
+- Additional work risk events (probabilistic branching)

-- Site shutdown risk
+- Site shutdown risk events